-51. Feet on the Wall
+51. Feet on the wall

 There’s probably a cooler name for these, but we don’t think they need one.
-Brace the soles of the feet against the wall and perform a push-up, a pike push-up (No. 28), a feet-elevated push-up (No. 29) or anything in between.
+Brace the soles of your feet against a wall and perform a push-up, a pike push-up (No. 28), a feet-elevated push-up (No. 29), or anything in between.

-52. Yoga on a Wall
+52. Yoga on a wall

-The all-time classic.
-Exercises No. 35 and No. 50 on this list are good ways to work up to this advanced variation.
-Having the legs spread wide will make it a little easier to balance, while keeping the elbow close to the body will make it more difficult.
+Having your knees out wider than your hips will make it a little easier to balance, while keeping your elbow close to your body will make it more difficult.

-Like No. 29, but with one arm and a lot more work from the obliques.
+Like the feet-elevated push-up (No. 29) but with one arm and a lot more work from your obliques.
 Not for the faint of heart!

-This variation requires a huge amount of strengh in the forearms and fingers—you can find some tips (get it?) here.
-The fewer fingers on the ground, the more strength is involved.
+This variation requires a huge amount of strength in your forearms and fingers.
+The fewer fingers on the floor, the more strength is involved.

 Push-ups rule the world of bodyweight exercises, but that doesn’t mean they can’t be improved with supplemental equipment.
 These variations make use of medicine balls, resistance bands, dumbbells, and more.